Houyikai/distribution-shift-predictor/README.md

 ## Introduction

-This repository contains the code for the paper "To See the Big Picture: Time Series Forecasting with Distribution Shift Prediction".
+This repository contains the code for the paper "Time Series Forecasting with Distribution Shift Prediction".

 The code is based on the [NeuralForecast] https://github.com/nixtla/neuralforecast